runtastic/Matrioska/README.md

 #### ComponentMeta

 Every meta has to conform to `ComponentMeta`, a simple protocol that provides a keyed (String) subscript.
-`ComponentMeta` provides a default implementation of a subscript that uses reflection (`Swift.Mirror`) to mirror the object and use its propertie's names and values.
+`ComponentMeta` provides a default implementation of a subscript that uses reflection (`Swift.Mirror`) to mirror the object and use its property's names and values.
 Objects that conform to this protocol can eventually override this behavior.
 `ZipMeta`, for example, is a simple meta wrapper that aggregates multiple metas together; see its documentation and implementation for more info.
 `Dictionary` also conforms to `ComponentMeta`, this is a convenient way to provide meta but is especially useful to materialize a `ComponentMeta` coming from a json/dictionary.